GustafEnebog/sheldon/README.md

 In general, the code could easily be repurposed to create similar sites with a different focus in the places being shared (e.g. cycling-cafes/kids activities/rock-climbing centres etc.).

+The weakness with the navigation of the Code Institutes LMS is here adressed with an everpresent Syllabus combined with

 <span style="color:orange;font-weight:700;font-size:22px">
 TECHNOLOGIES AND DESIGN PRINCIPLES
 </span>